ooikk/Arduino-Documentation/04_I2C_LCD1602A/I2C_LCD1602A.md

 <img alt="image" style="width: 50%; height: auto;"  src="https://github.com/user-attachments/assets/7cdc463a-4890-4948-add1-5b92a697ad7a" />

-User may add a 330 ohm series resistor in between the Backlight Jumper pins to reduce the backlight.
+User may add a series resistor (>1k ohm) in between the Backlight Jumper pins to reduce the backlight.
 Ensure it's power by at least 5V.

 ## Connect to LCD